keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/Networking.md

 I learned how to analyze a customer scenario, design a VPC, configure its network components, and present a clear solution — core skills for cloud architecture and troubleshooting in AWS.
  # Lab complete 🎓

+# SECOND LAB: Build Your VPC and Launch a Web Server 267

+Objectives
+After completing this lab, you should be able to:

+- Create a virtual private cloud (VPC)
+- Create subnets
+- Configure a security group
+- Launch an Amazon Elastic Compute Cloud (Amazon EC2) instance into a VPC
+  # Task 1: Create your VPC
+  - search for VPC
+  - Create VPC
+  - View VPC

+ # Task 2: Create additional subnets
+ - choose Subnets
+ - choose Create subnet
+ - choose Create subnet
+# Task 3: Associate the subnets and add routes
+- choose Route Tables
+- Choose Public Route Table
+- Private Route Table
+- Save associations
+# Task 4: Create a VPC security group
+- choose Security Groups
+- Add rule
+- Create security group.

+# Task 5: Launch a web server instance
+- choose EC2
+- choose Instances
+- Launch instances
+- Choose Launch instance.

+# WHAT I LEARNED
+ Here’s what I learned from this lab:
+- I set up a VPC, which acts like a private network in the cloud where I can place and control my resources.
+- I created subnets to organize the network, allowing me to separate resources into different sections for better management and security.
+- I set up a security group to control which types of traffic are allowed in and out of my instance, similar to creating a firewall for my cloud resources
+- I deployed an EC2 virtual server inside the VPC, connecting it to the subnets and securing it with the configured security group

+  # OVEALL
+I learned how to build a complete cloud network environment by creating a VPC, structuring it with subnets, securing it with a security group, and launching an EC2 instance within it — essential steps for designing and deploying applications in AWS.

+ # Lab complete 🎓